 Past attendee feedback

-Following on from the series of successful online and face-to-face healthcare transition events that have taken place since 2021, this online course is an exciting opportunity to network and share knowledge with transition colleagues across the country.
+Following on from the series of successful online and face-to-face healthcare transition events that have taken place since 2021, this online course is an exciting opportunity to benefit from the knowledge of transition colleagues across the country.
 Don’t take our word for it, check out the great feedback from our previous attendees:

 “Great networking event with some ideas/inspirations for future practice”